prafra/jupyter-book-TAILOR-D3.2/D3.2_Handbook_on_Trustworthy_AI/T3.1/single_tree.md

-This global explanation reveals that the black box first focuses on the value of the feature *rest ECG* and, depending on its degree (abnormal, normal, hypertrophy) takes different decisions depending on additional factors such as sex or cholesterol.
+This global explanation reveals that the black box first focuses on the value of the feature *rest ECG*; Depending on its degree (abnormal, normal, hypertrophy), tha black box takes different decisions depending on additional factors such as sex or cholesterol.
-In particular, <span style="font-variant:small-caps;">trepan</span> queries the neural network to induce the decision tree by maximizing the *gain ratio* {cite}`kumar` on the data with respect to the predictions of the neural network.
+In particular, <span style="font-variant:small-caps;">trepan</span> queries the neural network to induce the decision tree by maximizing the *gain ratio* {cite}`kumar` on the data with respect to the neural network's predictions.

-A weakness of common decision trees like ID3 or C4.5 {cite}`quinlan1993c4_57` is that the amount of data to find the splits near to the leaves is much lower than those used at the beginning.
+A weakness of common decision trees like ID3 or C4.5 {cite}`quinlan1993c4_57` is that the amount of data to find the splits near to the leaves is much lower than those used initially.
 Thus, in order to retrieve how a neural network works in detail,
-<span style="font-variant:small-caps;">trepan</span> adopts a synthetic generation of data that respect the path of each node before
+<span style="font-variant:small-caps;">trepan</span> adopts a synthetic generation of data that respects the path of each node before
 performing the splitting such that the same amount of data is used for every split.
 In addition, it allows flexibility by using *"m-of-n" rules* where only *m* conditions out of *n* are required to be satisfied to classify a record.
 Therefore, <span style="font-variant:small-caps;">trepan</span> maximizes the fidelity of the single tree explanation with respect to the black box decision.

-It is worth noting that, even though <span style="font-variant:small-caps;">trepan</span> is proposed to explain neural networks, in reality is [model-agnostic](./model_specific.md) because it does not exploit any internal characteristic of neural networks to retrieve the explanation tree.
+It is worth noting that, even though <span style="font-variant:small-caps;">trepan</span> is proposed to explain neural networks, in reality it is [model-agnostic](./model_specific.md) because it does not exploit any internal characteristic of neural networks to retrieve the explanation tree.
 Moreover, it does not place any requirements on either the architecture of the network or its training method.
-Thus, it can be theoretically employed to provide explainations to every kinds of classifiers.
+Thus, it can be theoretically employed to provide explanations to every kind of classifier.

 In {cite}`boz16` is presented an extension of <span style="font-variant:small-caps;">trepan</span> that aims to keep the tree explanation simple and compact by introducing four splitting approaches in order to find the